aws/secrets-store-csi-driver-provider-aws/README.md

 ```

 ### Private Builds
-You can pull down this git repository and build and install this plugin into your accounts [AWS ECR](https://aws.amazon.com/ecr/) registry using the following stpes.
+You can pull down this git repository and build and install this plugin into your account's [AWS ECR](https://aws.amazon.com/ecr/) registry using the following steps.
 First clone the repository:
 ```shell
 git clone https://github.com/aws/secrets-store-csi-driver-provider-aws
 cd secrets-store-csi-driver-provider-aws
 ```
-Set you region and repository name in bash shell variables to be used later:
+Next, set your region and repository name in bash shell variables to be used later:
 ```bash
 export REGION=<REGION>
 export PRIVREPO=<ACCOUNT>.dkr.ecr.$REGION.amazonaws.com/secrets-store-csi-driver-provider-aws